Guide to CT Scanners

 Its speed and accuracy makes it suitable for practices with moderate to high patient throughput.

 In terms of cardiology, a 64-slice CT scanner can perform cardiac examinations but still require slowing of the heart rate.
-However, for advanced cardiac it is optimal with more slices.

 +128-slice CT Scanners